A guide to endpoint threats and breaches for small business owners.

 Three Threats All SMB Owners Should Know About

 An endpoint is any remote device accessing your business network.
 This may include phones, laptops, tablets, watches, or any other mobile computing device.

 These endpoints are easy targets for cybercriminals.
-Mobile devices connect not only to the corporate network, but to home networks and even third party networks (like a coffee shops).
+Mobile devices connect not only to the corporate network, but to home networks and even third party networks (like coffee shops).
 Some networks are more secure than others, meaning user activity isn’t always protected by a firewall or anti-virus tool.

 More importantly the nature of mobile devices means endpoints are used for many purposes, and to access many types of content.
 There’s no guessing what surprises are looking for a way to access the endpoints on your network.

 When cyberattackers successfully access any one of the mobile devices on your network, you’ve experienced an endpoint breach.
 The attack can be deterred by a firewall or anti-virus monitoring for known viruses or attacks.
 However, unknown attacks (new ones seem to appear weekly) can infiltrate a SMB’s defences and infect a device (aka the endpoint).
 Once this happens, the infiltration can impact your company network.

 Featured Endpoint Breaches

 Endpoint breaches come from ‘malware’: any software with the intention of stealing something from your company network.
 The most common types of endpoint breaches SMBs may experience come from the following malware threats:

 Ransomware is malicious software that blocks user access a network.
 That means employees won’t be able to access the network, including software and files.
 A cyberattacker holds the data or network hostage and requires a ransom payment for safe return of the data/network.
 If the ransom demands are not met, the cyber attacker may publish your data, auction it off to the higher bidder, or simply go underground until a later date.